Using the Xpresso Nodes

 The Get Data nodes

 To use these nodes, link an emitter to the node's Emitter inport.
 You also need to provide a particle index.
-You can set this directly for individual particles, but usually you would link an XP Iterator to the node's Index inport.
+Normally you would link an XP Iterator to the node's Index inport.

 The node will then send the particle data to its various outports.
 Whether or not useful information is available will depend on what the object is doing.
 For example, you will not get useful data regarding light parameters from a Sprite object if the Sprite object is generating something other than lights.